dheckman/slader/README.md

 $ yarn start
 # or
 $ npm start
+$ open another terminal tab
+$ yarn:wds
+# or
+$ npm run dev:wds
-This will start up a dev server and open a page at http://localhost:8000
+This will start up a dev server at http://localhost:8000
 ```